ivanguravel/batch-processing-services/README.md

 - smart calculation of headers. i provided an example for calculating "User-Agent" headers.
 - user processing in batching mode.
 - preparing db-2-csv reports.
+- browser usage report which is could be delivered to admin email

 Consists of 3 parts:
 - webapp (could be your website)